 Want to lower your blood pressure without medicine?
-National Heart Centre Singapore shares five tips you can do at home.
+The National Heart Centre Singapore (NHCS) shares five effective things you can do.

-Your high blood pressure should be assessed by your doctor at least once a year, though more frequent consultations may be recommended in some cases.
-Mildly-elevated blood pressure may normalise when you lose weight, exercise more and reduce your salt intake.
+If you have high blood pressure, you will need to be assessed by a doctor at least once a year, though more frequent consultations may be recommended in some cases.
+For mildly-elevated blood pressure, it can be normalised through weight loss, regular exercise and healthy eating.

-Here are six things you can do to reduce your blood pressure.
+Here are five things you can do to reduce your blood pressure.

 1. Stick to a healthy diet

-- You can lower your blood pressure or high blood pressure by avoiding foods high in cholesterol and saturated fats such as:
+- Avoid foods high in cholesterol and saturated fats such as:

 2. Exercise regularly